ohjf4ee/extension-oh-ado-notifications/README.md

 2. Click the **Settings** (gear) icon
 3. Click **+ Add Organization**
 4. Enter your Azure DevOps organization URL (e.g., `https://dev.azure.com/myorg` or just `myorg`)
-5. Create a Personal Access Token (PAT) with **Work Items: Read** scope
+5. Create a Personal Access Token (PAT) with these scopes:
+   - **Work Items: Read** - Required for work item mentions and assignments
+   - **Code: Read** - Required for pull request mentions and reviewer assignments
    - Click the "Create a PAT" link for quick access to the token creation page
 6. Paste your PAT and check the consent box
 7. Click **Save**

-The extension will begin polling for @mentions immediately.
+The extension will begin polling for notifications immediately.

 ## How It Works

+### Work Items

-The extension uses Azure DevOps' WIQL `@recentMentions` macro to query for work items where you've been mentioned in the last 30 days.
-It then fetches comments from those work items and identifies which ones contain @mentions of your user account.
+- Uses Azure DevOps' WIQL `@recentMentions` macro to find work items where you've been mentioned in the last 30 days
+- Queries for work items assigned to you that changed recently
+- Fetches comments to identify specific @mentions of your user account

+### Pull Requests

+- Scans PRs where you are a reviewer or author
+- Checks comment threads for @mentions in both overview and file-level comments
+- Detects when you've been added as a reviewer

 ### Polling

-- Default poll interval: **5 minutes**
+- Default poll interval: **5 minutes** (configurable per organization)
-- Configurable per organization
+- Minimum interval: **1 minute**
+- Automatic backoff after consecutive failures
-- Respects ADO rate limits with automatic backoff
+- Respects ADO rate limits with automatic retry handling

-### Detection
+### Content Script

-Currently supports:

-- Work item comment @mentions

-Future support planned for:

-- Pull request comment @mentions
-- Discussion thread @mentions
+A content script runs on Azure DevOps pages to detect when you post comments, triggering an immediate refresh so mentions you've replied to update their status.

 ## Privacy & Security